rji-futures-lab/django-rmp-data/README.md

 Would you like us to install CPython 3.6.6 with pyenv [Y/N]:
 ```
 Then you type `Y` and hit enter.

-TODO: This step did NOT complete because of an breaking issue between pip and pipenv.
-We'll let the big guns try to solve this and try again later.
-If it's still not working, there appears to be a work-around: Pin pip to an early release: <https://github.com/pypa/pipenv/issues/2924>

 After all of the project dependencies are instally, you can initiate your virtual environment: